8base/Documentation/docs/projects/backend/development-tools-dev-env-readme.md

 # Development Environment

-The 8base CLI has a set of tools to assist with debugging functions locally.
+The 8base Command Line Interface (CLI) has a set of tools to assist with working on functions locally.

 To learn about logging, see [Logs](custom-functions/custom-functions-logs.md).